search icon

 Categories in ITIL Framework

 In a practical scenario, organizations use a systematic approach to select, plan, support, and deliver IT services.
-It is easier said than done since it is a herculean task for an organization to align itself with business.
+However, it is easier said than done since it is a herculean task for an organization to align itself with business.
 In the real world, it is not simple to offer quality service to customers amongst constraints such as unplanned change management, less proactive helpdesks, and less comprehensive SLAs that lack clarity.

 1. Guiding principles